Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 - Host functions, i.e. functions implemented in C, are primitive values like booleans, numbers, strings, etc. They are promoted to `Function` objects when necessary.
 - Scripts evaluation is optional.
 So some platforms do not support `eval`, `new Function`, etc. But all platforms support `JSON.parse`.
-- Optionnally the XS linker can dead strip ECMAScript built-ins that Moddable apps do not use, and remove `length` and `name` properties from functions.
+- Optionally the XS linker can dead strip ECMAScript built-ins that Moddable apps do not use, and remove `length` and `name` properties from functions.

 Here the conformance is tested on macOS with a traditional runtime model and without any restrictions.
 For each case, XS creates a virtual machine, then parses and runs the script.
 The XS harness, `xst`, uses [LibYAML](http://pyyaml.org/wiki/LibYAML) to load the frontmatter, which contains, among other information, the harness scripts to parse and run before the case script itself.